-The power back door will reverse direction immediately during power open or power close if the keyfob, instrument panel or rear pillar switch is pressed or if the outside handle is lifted.
+The power lift gate will reverse direction immediately during power open or power close if the keyfob, instrument panel or rear pillar switch is pressed or if the outside handle is lifted.
 A chime will sound to announce the reversal.